Chooks-to-Go

 Chooks-to-Go is a chain of stores owned by Bounty Agro Ventures, Inc. (BAVI), a privately owned company operating in the Philippines.
-It offers roast chicken and processed meats for off-premises consumption.
+It offers roast chicken and processed meat for take-out.

-Chooks-to-Go currently has close to a thousand outlets.
-The majority are in suburban areas and small towns, enabling access to a larger part of the population.
-The product mix is adjusted to suit local preferences.

-The company has 23 processing plants across the country, allowing logistical and processing flexibility to match daily orders.
-A cold chain system delivers fresh products every day.
-Food safety is constantly monitored, with HACCP compliance underway.

-Chooks-to-Go is an official partner of the Gilas Pilipinas program for the Philippine men's basketball team since 2016.

 History

-Chooks-to-Go is a brand of Bounty Agro Ventures, Inc. (BAVI), a company established in 1997 which was originally engaged in selling raw poultry products.
-The influx of cheaper raw poultry goods from other Southeast Asian countries with the implementation of the ASEAN Free Trade Area in the late-1990s led to BAVI to set up Chooks-to-Go, a retail chain which sells roast chicken products.
+Chooks-to-Go is a brand of Bounty Agro Ventures, Inc. (BAVI), a company established in 1997 that was originally engaged in selling raw poultry products.
+The influx of cheaper raw poultry goods from other Southeast Asian countries with the implementation of the ASEAN Free Trade Area in the late 1990s led BAVI to set up Chooks-to-Go, a retail chain that sells roast chicken products.

 Chooks-to-Go was launched by BAVI in 2008.
 Its name combines "chooks" (the Australian casual term for chicken) with "to-go" to indicate its take-out-only format.
-To differentiate its products from those of competitors, it is marketed as the only roast chicken that can be enjoyed without the use of sauce (masarap kahit walang sauce).
-This caters both to the Filipinos' love for family gatherings, and the growing market segment of busy consumers with limited time for food preparation.

-Since its launch, sales have stabilized to near industry-level average volume per store.
-To reach out to more customers, the company opened more outlets.
-By the end of 2011, Chooks-to-Go had more stores than the next five most-numerous roast chicken chains combined.
-In 2012, it was recognized as the top chicken-focused restaurant chain in the country.

-To keep up with the growth, the brand expanded its broiler and breeder operations.
-Currently, around 200,000 birds are processed daily, with about half of this set aside for Chooks-to-Go outlets.
-The company targets an annual production of around 100 million birds by the end of 2013.